 Backend Middleware & Distributed Tracking: Architecture for Scalable API Rate Limiting

 Modern API architectures require deterministic request governance.
-Backend Middleware & Distributed Tracking establishes the architectural baseline for enforcing rate limits across horizontally scaled microservices.
+This area establishes the architectural baseline for enforcing rate limits across horizontally scaled microservices.
 Effective implementation demands strict separation of concerns: middleware must intercept requests at the edge of the routing layer, evaluate distributed state, propagate tracking identifiers, and augment responses with quota metadata before business logic executes.
+Where the core rate limiting algorithms area covers the mathematics of token buckets and sliding windows, this guide covers the plumbing that runs them in production: which datastore holds the counter, where the middleware sits in the request lifecycle, and how state stays consistent across nodes.

 Engineering Workflow